CSB1020H/S, Data Visualization and Advanced Graphics in R

 Homework Assignments 6 weekly assignments ranging from 15-20% each 100%

-Pre-requisites: CSB1020 Introduction to R (or equivalent).
+Pre-requisites: CSB1020 Introduction to R (or equivalent) with a good understanding of data wrangling using the tidyverse package.
 Access to a computer.

 Reference Material: R for Data Science (http://r4ds.had.co.nz/)